steveiliop56/tinyauth-docs/docs/guides/using-the-binary.md

 :::

 :::tip
-If you are using CLI flags, you can remove the `EnvironmentFile` line and add your flags to to the `ExecStart` line, e.g. `ExecStart=/some/path/tinyauth --secret=secret --app-url=https://tinyauth.example.com`.
+If you are using CLI flags, you can remove the `EnvironmentFile` line and add your flags to the `ExecStart` line, e.g. `ExecStart=/some/path/tinyauth --secret=secret --app-url=https://tinyauth.example.com`.
 :::

 Finally we need to reload the systemd daemon: